MichaIng/DietPi-Docs/docs/dietpi_tools.md

     During the run of `dietpi-backup`, all services are stopped.
 This has to be taken into account e.g. if scheduling backups.

-    - For example, a webserver based application (e.g. Nextcloud or many of the media servers, like Plex, navidrome, etc.) will not run, because the webserver based UI is stopped.
+    - For example, a webserver based application (e.g. Nextcloud or many of the media servers, like Plex, Navidrome, etc.) will not run, because the webserver based UI is stopped.
     - Also, many of the according backend services are stopped as well as basic services like the Samba or NFS service.

 ### DietPi file explorer